xHarbourCom/vxh/class_ref.md

 ### Methods

 ### Description
-"Docting" our controls does keep them positioned near the frames of the parent Form and // or other sibling controls chosen as reference.
+"Docing" our controls does keep them positioned near the frames of the parent Form and // or other sibling controls chosen as reference.

 ### Info
 * **Category**: vxh class